angelitomg/DirtyCMS/README.md

 DirtyCMS is not a good software engineering example.
 It is a **eficiency** and **simplicity** example.

-Its desgined to be simply, powerful and fit in a single file.
+It was designed to be simply, powerful and fit in a single file.

 ## How to install

-Just copy DirtyCMS folder to your webroot folder and access **backend.php**.
+Just copy the DirtyCMS folder to your webroot folder and access **backend.php**.

 ## Structure

-DirtyCMS consists of a few files:
+DirtyCMS has just few files:

 * **backend.php** - main back-end file
 * **db.sqlite** - database file